Onboarding to Teams

 Invite members to your team

-You can invite members to your team from the Team Settings > Members page.
-There are two ways you can invite members.
-By a direct email to individuals on your team, and by sharing a single link with the entire group.
+You can invite members to your team in Team Settings under Members.
+There are two ways you can invite members: Send a direct email to individuals on your team or share a single link with the entire group.
 When members accept the invitation, they will be guided through the signup and installation process.
-You can find both invitation methods by clicking Members, and then Invitations on that same page.
+You can find both invitation methods under Members in Team Settings.

 Invite by email

 You can invite individuals to join your organization by email.
-From the Team Settings > Members page, enter as many email addresses as you like, add an optional personal message, and send the invitation.
-The individuals will receive an email explaining what RescueTime is and a link to join your team.
+From the Team Settings > Members page, enter as many email addresses as you like, add an optional personal message and send the invitation.
+Each person will receive an email explaining what RescueTime is and a link to join your team.

 Distribute a link

-If you have a lot of members or would prefer to distribute the link through a different system than email (i.e., Slack), you may distribute a signup link.
-By default, a random link will be generated, but you may update this if you like so the URL is more recognizable for your team.
-Please be aware that if you update the link, any outstanding invitations will be broken.
+If you have a large team or would prefer to distribute the link through a different system than email (i.e., Slack), you may distribute a signup link.
+By default, a random link will be generated, but you may edit this if you like so the URL is more recognizable for your team.
+Just click edit signup url.
+Please be aware that if you edit the link, the link inside any outstanding invitations will be broken.

 If your team has many users that are managed by an IT department, we can work with them to arrange a distributed installer.
 Please contact us for more information.